ClarissaIngraham/azure-network-protocols/README.md

 </p>
 <p>
 Next you will connect the Windows 10 VM to the remote desktop.
 Once that is done, you will download Wireshark on the Windows 10 VM.
+Here is the link to download Wireshark https://www.wireshark.org/download.html.
 Wireshark is a network protocol analyzer that will help you capture and inspect data packets traveling through a network.
-It allows you to monitor network traffic real-time and also troubleshoot network issues.
+It allows you to monitor network traffic in real-time and also troubleshoot network issues.
 </p>
 <br />